theSpectr06/CheckInn/README.md

 This project manages **rooms, users, and reservations** to make and view reservations.
 It's been built to practice **OOPS concepts in Java** and to satisfy all the syllabus requirements, including database connectivity and modern GUI design (yeah using swing, it's very serious).

-The syllabus demanded a circus, and I'm showing them who's the real clown is...

 ## Features

 ### Phase One (Initial Stage)